We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - LED, or light emitting diode therapy, is a skincare treatment that uses varying wavelengths of light, including red and blue.

-- Originally used by U.S. Navy SEALs for wound treatment, LED light therapy is now used by some aestheticians to help regenerate the skin from aging.
+- NASA originally developed it for plant growth experiments on shuttle missions and later found it to have promise for wound treatment.
+LED light therapy is now used by some aestheticians to help regenerate the skin from aging.
 It’s also used for acne.

 - LED light therapy doesn’t cause burns compared to other anti-aging treatments such as chemical peels, dermabrasion, and laser therapy.
 It may be safe for all skin colors and types.